Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

-The following components were used in the experimental set-up already described in Ref.~\cite{balondradeMultispectralReflectionMatrix2024}: A swept laser source (800-875 nm; Superlum-850 HP), 1 galvanometer (Thorlabs, LSKGG4), 2 objective lenses (Olympus UPLFLN $\times$40; NA 0.75), and a 512$\times$512 ultrafast camera (7 kHz; Phantom-710).\\
+The following components were used in the experimental set-up~\cite{balondradeMultispectralReflectionMatrix2024}: A swept laser source (800-875 nm; Superlum-850 HP), 1 galvanometer (Thorlabs, LSKGG4), 2 dry objective lenses (Olympus UPLFLN $\times$40; NA 0.75), and a 512$\times$512 ultrafast camera (5 kHz; Cyclone-1HS-3500). \\

 {\textbf{Reflection matrix acquisition}}